section-engineering-education/engineering-education/content/articles/java-singleton-design-pattern/index.md

 published: true
 url: /java-singleton-design-pattern/
 title: Java Singleton Design Pattern
 description: This article introduces the reader to the singleton design pattern in Java.
-Singleton is a combination of rules and programs that assures that only one entity of its type exists and gives other code a single point of access to it.
+Singleton is a combination of rules and programs that assures that only one entity of its type exists, and gives other code a single point of access to it.
 author: caroline-wanjiku
-date: 2021-09-14T00:00:00-12:00
+date: 2021-09-20T00:00:00-02:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: